Skip to content

 The good news is that there’s a rich ecosystem of tools available, from open-source libraries to comprehensive cloud platforms.
 Choosing the right combination for your specific needs is the first step toward a more efficient and successful project.
 To help you find what you need, I’ve broken them down into four key categories: tools for collecting raw data, platforms for finding existing datasets, services for labeling your data efficiently, and systems for keeping track of it all as it changes.
 Let's look at some of the best options in each category.

-Data collection libraries and platforms
+Helpful libraries and platforms for data collection

 When the exact data you need doesn’t exist yet, you might have to create it yourself by gathering information from the web.
 This is where data collection libraries come in handy.
 If your team is comfortable with Python, you can use powerful open-source libraries to build custom web crawlers and scrapers.